santisq/PSNetScanners/README.md

 ### MEASUREMENTS

-Below are the measurements scanning a 254 IP range with `Test-ICMPConnection` default parameters:
+Below are the measurements scanning a 254 IP range with `Test-ICMPConnection` default script parameters:

 ```
 Days              : 0